KingsleyEze/marley-recipe/README.md

 - Dockerfile configuration would have been nice for deployment
 - Unit test coverage should help to capture bugs in the application
 - E2E should have also address the integration testing also
+- Also use Mui library to help with responsiveness